Solanum quitoense: Pests and diseases

 Solanum quitoense has limited potential in large-scale agriculture due to the plant's extreme vulnerability to pests and diseases when grown as a crop.
 One common type of infection is caused by the root-knot nematode.
-The ripe fruit is also very delicate and is frequently attacked by fungus, especially when mechanically damaged, so it is often picked unripe to avoid rotting.
+The ripe fruit is also delicate and frequently attacked by fungus, especially when mechanically damaged, so it is often picked unripe to avoid rotting.
 S. quitoense-specific vascular wilt is caused by a fungus and leads to flaccid fruits and defoliation.

-Hybrids are an increasingly popular solution to the nematode pest problem.
+Hybrids are a solution to the nematode pest problem.
 S. quitoense has been hybridized with other Solanum species, most commonly with S. sessiliflorum, a plant with similar phenotypic traits.
 The leaves, flowers and fruits of S. sessiliflorum are similar in form to S. quitoense, but the fruits of the former are larger and yellow; the resulting hybrids have fruits with yellowish fruit pulp.